We know it's not easy to find out what’s in your food. Nine out of 10 people say clearer food labelling would help them make healthier food choices.

 Not sure what we mean by traffic light labelling?
 Get all the facts to help you understand food labels.

 Thanks to your support, MPs are paying attention.
-Here is what you have done to help us achieve our goal of consistent food labelling, and how the government responded so far.
+Here is what you have been doing to help win clear and consistent food labelling, and how the government responded so far.

 Over 6,800 of you signed our petition, which is absolutely amazing.
 With this many signatures the message is crystal clear - it's time for the government and industry to strengthen food labelling.